cybertraining-dsc/reu2022/project/fastapi.md

 There are two ways to install the FastAPI: either completely with the `uvicorn` or partially with both the `FastAPI` and the `uvicorn`.

+##### Install 1

+  This command install both the FastAPI and uvicorn together withe one command.
 ```bash
 $ pip install "fastapi[all]"
 ```
+##### Install 2
+  This commands install the FastAPI and the uvicorn with different commands.

 ```bash
 $ pip install "fastapi"